suncoast-devs/handbook/tools/environment-mac.md

 We will use this to host some projects to see how the deploy process works

+Before continuing, please sign up for an account with [Netlify](https://www.netlify.com/)

-Once you have node installed, run the following command in the terminal.
+Once you have your account created, run the following command in the terminal.

 ```sh
 npm install --global netlify